 While they once were entrenched in the underground, Rebetiko songs are now a standardized repertoire in almost every social occasion involving music and dance in Greece.

-In fact, much of today’s slang words come directly from Rebetiko.
-Although the underground music form started to flourish over one hundred years ago, young people today still listen to the this music.
+In fact, many of today’s slang words come directly from Rebetiko.
+Although the underground music form started to flourish over one hundred years ago, young people today still listen to this music.